-We are the fourth largest producer of manufactured homes in the United States, based on reported wholesale shipments.
-We produce a wide variety of homes that can be used by our customers in a number of ways.
+We are the fourth largest producer of manufactured homes in the United States.
 We build a variety of sizes and floor plans of residential homes and tiny houses.
 We work collaboratively with our partners to meet diverse housing needs, such as residences on privately-owned land and in manufactured home communities, recreational and vacation properties, such as hunting cabins, and accommodations for workforces in oilfields and other industries.

 We utilize local market research to design homes that meet the specific requirements of our customers and our homes are designed after extensive field research and consumer feedback.
 We frequently introduce new floor plans, decor, exterior design, features and accessories to appeal to changing consumer trends and we offer an assortment of customizations to match each customer's individual tastes.
 Each home typically contains a living room, dining area, kitchen, 1 to 5 bedrooms and 1 to 31/2 bathrooms, and each home can be customized to include certain features including, among others, fireplaces, central air conditioning, overhead heat ducts, stipple-textured ceilings, decorative wood grain vinyl floors, wood cabinetry and energy conservation elements.
-In addition to traditional manufactured homes, we offer a diverse assortment of tiny houses, which are recreational structures between 320 and 400 square feet in size that are used as temporary dwellings, can be pulled by a pick-up truck and are generally aesthetically similar to larger homes.
+In addition to traditional manufactured homes, we offer a diverse assortment of tiny houses, which are structures between 320 and 400 square feet in size that are used as dwellings, can be pulled by a pick-up truck, and are generally aesthetically similar to larger homes.
 Our tiny houses are built in a variety of models and floor plans and typically range from 1 to 3 bedrooms with 1 to 2 bathrooms.
-Our manufactured homes are constructed in accordance with the construction and safety standards of HUD and our Texas factories are certified to build homes according to the Texas Industrialized Housing and Buildings law (known as the Texas Modular Code).
+Our manufactured homes (other than tiny homes and oilfield housing) are constructed in accordance with the construction and safety standards of HUD, Texas factories are certified to build homes according to the Texas Industrialized Housing and Buildings law (known as the Texas Modular Code) and our Georgia factory is certified to build homes according to Georgia state construction codes.

-Our manufactured homes are entirely constructed and equipped at our three factories.
+Our manufactured homes are primarily constructed and equipped at our three factories.
 Our homes are constructed using high-volume production techniques and employ approximately 150 to 275 employees at each facility.
 Most of our homes are constructed in one or more sections (or floors) on a steel chassis.
 Each section is assembled in stages beginning with the construction of the chassis, followed by the addition of other constructed and purchased components and ending with a final quality control inspection.
 The efficiency of the production process and the benefits of constructing homes in a controlled factory environment enable us to produce homes in less time and at a lower cost per-square-foot than traditional home building.
 The finished home is then transported directly to a customer at a retail sales center, work site or manufactured home community.
-In 2017 and 2016, we manufactured 3,424 and 2,506 homes, including 327 and 293 tiny houses, respectively.
+During the first nine months of 2018 and for the year 2017, we sold 3,045 and 3,274 home sections, including 200 and 366 tiny houses, respectively.

 We currently operate three manufacturing facilities located in Fort Worth, Texas, Commerce, Texas and Eatonton, Georgia, each of which range in size from approximately 97,000 to 388,000 square feet.
 The production schedules for our manufacturing facilities are based on wholesale orders received from distributors, which fluctuate from week to week.
 In general, our facilities are structured to operate on one 8- to 9-hour shift per day, five days per week.
 We currently manufacture a typical home in approximately three to six production days.
-During the year ended December 31, 2017, we produced, on average, more than 69 home sections per week compared to 62 home sections per week for an 11% increase during the same period in 2016.
-We believe that we will be able to continue to increase this capacity as we grow.
+As of the date of this prospectus, we produced, on average, approximately 75 home sections per week, or approximately 62 fully-completed homes.